CiciMa/python-docs-hello-world/README.md

   - Azure Web Apps
 ---

-# Python Flask sample for Azure App Service (Linux)
+# CS5412 Python App

-This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux.
+This app has forked from Microsoft tutorial and developed by Xiaoxin Ma for deploying their course CS5412 Cloud Computing in Cornell

 For more information, please see the [Python on App Service quickstart](https://docs.microsoft.com/en-us/azure/app-service/containers/quickstart-python).

+# Run the app

+Open the terminal to access the main directory and run the command: FLASK_APP=application.py flask run

 # Contributing